 Marie Heim-Vögtlin prize for outstanding young women researchers

-Charlotte Blattner wins the 2020 MHV Prize
+Maria Luisa Balmer wins the 2023 MHV Prize

 About the Marie Heim-Vögtlin Prize

-The SNSF awards the Marie Heim-Vögtlin (MHV) Prize each year to an oustanding woman researcher.
+The SNSF awards the Marie Heim-Vögtlin (MHV) Prize each year to an outstanding woman researcher.
 Prizewinners are inspiring role models whose careers progressed significantly thanks to a grant from the SNSF.
 The prize is worth 25,000 Swiss francs.
 For ten years, the prize was awarded to former recipients of the MHV funding scheme.
 Now that this scheme has been discontinued, the prize is being awarded to former female grantees of the MHV, Doc.CH, Postdoc.Mobility, Ambizione and PRIMA funding schemes.

 Named after a pioneering woman

-The MHV grant was named after Marie Heim-Vögtlin, who became the first Swiss woman to study medicine when she was admitted to the University of Zurich’s medical faculty in 1868.
+The MHV Prize was named after Marie Heim-Vögtlin, who became the first Swiss woman to study medicine when she was admitted to the University of Zurich’s medical faculty in 1868.
 On completing her studies, she opened a gynaecological practice, where she continued practising after giving birth to two children.
 She is regarded as one of the pioneers in the struggle to give women access to higher education.

 Videos of previous MHV prize winners

-Prizewinners since 2009
+Prize winners since 2009

 Domain of research